What to do in Vienna with kids

 Winding down on Danube Island

 As a farewell outing, your family can relax together at Danube Island and perhaps pack a picnic.
 When the sun is shining, you have a splendid view over the city and can reflect on your days in Vienna.
-Now and then a cruise ship might pass by, and after your picnic you can easily reach your final destination with the underground.
-This is a perfect finish to what was hopefully a lovely family holiday in a beautiful city.
+Now and then a cruise ship might pass by, and after your picnic you can easily reach your destination with the underground.
+This is a perfect end to what was hopefully a lovely family holiday in Vienna.